GLOBAL DATA PROTECTION ADDENDUM FOR ADVERTISERS

 Data importer(s):

 Contact person’s name & title: DT’s legal team, email: [email protected].

-Activities relevant to the data transferred under these Clauses: ad targeting, ad monetization, optimization, reporting, fraud detection, billing.
+Activities relevant to the data transferred under these Clauses: ad targeting, ad monetization, optimization, reporting, fraud detection, and billing.

 Role (controller/processor): Processor

 Data Protection Officer name: Michael Panienka, email: [email protected]

-B. DESCRIPTION OF TRANSFER
+1. DESCRIPTION OF TRANSFER

 Sensitive data is NOT transferred.

-Nature of the processing: All operations such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment, combination (solely with non-personal data of exporter), restriction, erasure, or destruction of data (whether by automated means), anonymization, etc.
+Nature of the Processing: All operations such as collection, recording, organization, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment, combination (solely with non-personal data of exporter), restriction, erasure, or destruction of data (whether by automated means), anonymization, etc.

-Purpose(s) of the data transfer and further processing: suppression list and invoicing.
+Purpose(s) of the data transfer and further Processing: suppression list and invoicing.

-C. COMPETENT SUPERVISORY AUTHORITY
+1. COMPETENT SUPERVISORY AUTHORITY

 Where the data exporter is established in an EU Member State – the supervisory authority of such EU Member State shall act as competent supervisory authority.
 Where the data exporter is not established in an EU Member State but falls within the territorial scope of the GDPR in accordance with its Article 3(2) and has appointed a representative pursuant to Article 27(1) – the supervisory authority of the Member State in which the representative is established shall act as competent supervisory authority.
-Where the data exporter is not established in an EU Member State but falls within the territorial scope of the GDPR in accordance with its Article 3(2) without however having to appoint a representative pursuant to Article 27(2) – the supervisory authority of one of the Member States in which the data subjects whose personal data is transferred under these Clauses, shall act as competent supervisory authority.
+Where the data exporter is not established in an EU Member State but falls within the territorial scope of the GDPR in accordance with its Article 3(2) without, however, having to appoint a representative pursuant to Article 27(2) – the supervisory authority of one of the Member States in which the data subjects whose personal data is transferred under these Clauses, shall act as a competent supervisory authority.

 ANNEX II